-The November issue of our newsletter in now on-line - see: Newsletter.
-There's a review of
+The May issue of our newsletter is now on-line - see: Newsletter.

 See BC Cowboy Hall of Fame